Community Colleges find end around for technical glitch on first day of virtual fall semester

-FRESNO, California (KSEE) — As community colleges began virtual instruction, many community colleges faced technical issues.
+FRESNO, California (KGPE) — As community colleges began virtual instruction, many community colleges faced technical issues.

 My portal, a state resource that redirects students and faculty to online classes, records and email was not working.